About Presence ‘n Process

 About Jazmine

-I grew up in the Lower Mainland of British Columbia before joining the Royal Canadian Air Force as a navigator.
-In the first years of service I received a Bachelor of Science in Honours Physics from the University of British Columbia.
-Later postings included Manitoba, Ontario and Quebec before settling in Nova Scotia.
-Throughout the postings serious but mysterious health issues developed, eventually revealed as caused by chronic stress.
-Counselling and alternative healthcare helped me learn how to begin to recover.
-I earned a diploma in natural nutrition, then entered seminary fueled by theological questions.
-It was at this point I became aware of my denomination, church and seminary’s stance on gender hierarchy.
-The way this played out worsened my already struggling physical and mental health.
-It takes enormous energy to wrestle against authoritative voices which value women less.
-Years passed before I recognized the impact.
-With a severely depressed immune system, enter long COVID and triple the health issues.
-Changing geographic locations, seminaries and denominations provided the safety to process and learn how to recover from the traumas.
+I grew up in bottom left corner of Canada before joining the Royal Canadian Air Force as a navigator.
+I attended the University of British Columbia to pursue a Bachelor of Science in Honours Physics, followed by military postings to Manitoba, Ontario and Quebec before settling in Nova Scotia.
+Throughout the postings, serious but unexplained health issues developed that were eventually revealed as the effects of chronic stress.
+Counselling and alternative healthcare supported recovery while I earned a diploma in natural nutrition, then entered seminary fueled by related theological questions.
+Soon thereafter, my denomination, church and seminary’s stance on gender hierarchy became more clear and significantly impacted my health.
+It takes enormous energy to wrestle against authoritative voices that value women less.
+With an already-depressed immune system, enter long COVID.
+Changing geographic locations, seminaries and denominations restored safety to process and learn how to recover from betrayal traumas.
 Creativity is a major part of trauma recovery, so I write not just to heal but also to engage my community in the process.
 Thank you for your presence.